 Obviously, your outerwear is based on both your climate and your culture.
 The men of Seattle and Silicon Valley are both known for their obsession with Patagonia fleece vests.
 Check out this interesting article from Business Insider’s Why Silicon Valley Loves Fleece Vests for how this happened.

 All New Yorkers love a slim-lined black coat, that’s tailored with ease of casual wear, like a classic overcoat or trench coat.
 Black coats show a traditional piece without losing the overall effect of being sophisticated and chic while still “casually thrown on”.
 Camel coats are an excellent alternative if you can’t handle any more black.

 Whatever you choose, make sure it fits where you are and the aesthetic you’re going for.
 When in doubt, choose a classic style over anything trendy.

 Perfume, Cologne: No. Some people are allergic to those, so wear either with great restraint or not at all.
 Consider how close people are going to get to you before applying.

 Both are efficient and free your hands for any last-minute texting or phone calls.

 Women: The style can be either bold or minimal.

 Wristwear: Timex, Pebble, Fitbit, or Apple watches are all acceptable.
 Knockoffs will be noticed.
 Better to go without than with a knockoff.

 All About Function

 The known Silicon Valley fashion of Patagonia vests and sneakers came out of function over formality.
 What you wear should work for your situation: the work environment, the weather, your budget, and your comfort.
+As long as you look presentable and on top of your hygiene (even on remote video calls), you’ll present yourself well.
 In the end, ideally, your work will speak for itself, not your clothes.